How much progress has been made on agreeing the 2014-2020 MFF?

 The Commission has published its long-delayed budget review which follows a public consultation on the EU budget which began as a mid-term budget review in 2008-09.
 An earlier version leaked last year, and apparently drafted by Commission President Barroso’s advisers (see Jack Thurston’s post on this), recommended specific targets for the reallocation of EU spending, including a reduction in agricultural spending to around one-third of the budget.

 The review published today is a more anodyne document, and it shies away from making specific recommendations on which expenditure areas might see their budgets cut.
-In this it closely resembles the leaked document on CAP reform put into the public domain earlier this month and which also summarises the conclusions of a public consultation.… Read the rest
+In this it closely resembles the leaked document on CAP reform put into the public domain earlier this month and which also summarises the conclusions of a public consultation.
+Indeed, the budget review document is even less prescriptive in that it does not even attempt to sketch out alternative models for the financial perspective period.
+The document makes the usual rhetorical references to the need for the budget to reflect EU priorities (particularly the 2020 strategy), to concentrate on areas where there is European value added, and to allocate resources on the basis of results.… Read the rest

 Budget rumbles in Brussels